alphagov/govuk-rfcs/draft-workflow-for-making-changes-to-the-schemas.md

 - Pull requests on govuk-content-schemas are to be tested against the **deployed** version of the downstream applications
 - The govuk-content-schemas repo is to be **automatically deployed** from master for all environments

-The diagram below attempts to illustrate workflow for changes to the schemas: